aravindmunna/hello-world-react-and-typescript-book/React.md

 *Pete Hunt - http://facebook.github.io/react/blog/2013/06/05/why-react.html*

 Tom Occhino and Jordan WalkeReact announced React as an open source project at JSConfUS 2013 - https://www.youtube.com/watch?v=GW0rj4sNH2w.
-Pete Hunt followed up in a talk he gave at JSConfEU.
+Pete Hunt followed up in a talk he gave at JSConfEU and JSConfAsia.
 There were a lot of nay sayers as a result of the announcement and Pete titled his talk after a sarcastic Twitter post, React: Rethink Best Practices.
-It's a decent talk that goes into the design decisions behind React and gives solid reasons for using it - https://www.youtube.com/watch?v=x7cQ3mrcKaY.
+It's a decent talk that goes into the design decisions behind React and gives solid reasons for using it - https://www.youtube.com/watch?v=DgVS-zXgMTk&feature=iv&src_vid=x7cQ3mrcKaY&annotation_id=annotation_3048311263.

 For you functional minded folks, another way to think of React is as a way of writing declarative views where a view is a function of data defined in terms of the state of data in some point in time.